-Overview: An employer's approach to work/life balance can have a significant impact on their recruitment and retention strategies, how they are viewed in the marketplace and can even affect their bottom line.
+Overview: An employer's approach to work/life balance can have a significant impact on its recruitment and retention strategies and how it is viewed in the marketplace, and can even affect its bottom line.

 Many employers offer voluntary dependent care benefits designed to help employees balance the demands of work and family.
 While the types of benefits offered in employee benefit programs may vary based on the employer, some of the more common types of dependent care benefits include: on-site childcare; childcare subsidies; backup childcare service; paid and/or unpaid leave; alternative work schedules; dependent care flexible spending accounts; and permission to bring a child to work in an emergency.

 Dependent care benefits make it possible for many employees to work.
 Employers often offer these programs in an effort to demonstrate their commitment to employees, reduce absenteeism and increase productivity and morale.